 Molten Lava Chocolate Cake

-1. 4 oz unsalted butter, plus extra for greasing the ramekins
+1. Unsalted butter, plus extra for greasing the ramekins

-2. 2 tablespoons all-purpose flour, plus more for dusting the ramekins
+2. All-purpose flour, plus more for dusting the ramekins

-3. 6 oz dark chocolate (go for quality here—it makes a difference!)
+3. Dark chocolate (go for quality here – it makes a difference!)

 If you like this Lava Cake, I am sure you will adore these Mini Tiramisu cakes too as perfect single served desserts! 😉